-What’s the name of your latest release, and what does it mean to you??
+What’s the title of your latest release, and what does it mean to you?

 What was the hardest part about putting this release together, and why?

-What do you want the listener to take away from hearing your music?
+What do you want the listener to take away from listening to your music?

-How does a track normally come together for the band?
-Can you tell us a bit about that process?
+How does a track normally come together?
+Can you tell us something about the process?

-If you could only pick one track for our reader to listen to, to get a taster of your music, which one would you go far, and why?
+If you could pick one track for our readers to listen to in order to get a taste of your music, what would you pick, and why?